 Other Key Personnel:

-Associate Dean: TBA
+Associate Dean: Maureen Doyle

-Business Officer: TBA
+Business Officer: Pam Wagar

-Director of Advancement: Kendall Fisher
+Director of Development: Kendall Fisher

-Executive Assistant to the Dean: Brittany Smart
+Executive Assistant to the Dean: L. Sue Murphy-Angel

 Events and Communication Coordinator: Krista Rayford

-The College of Informatics offers a contemporary perspective on the disciplines that have information at their core.
+The College of Informatics offers a 21st-century perspective on the disciplines that have information at their core.
 We are home to the departments of communication, computer science, and business informatics.
 Through our outreach arm, the Center for Applied Informatics, our students have the opportunity to work with companies and other organizations on cutting-edge projects.

 We have energetic faculty who have a passion for teaching, who are dedicated researchers, and who have a strong sense of civic engagement.
 Our advising center has a staff of eight to help students advance smoothly through their course of studies here.